 Appearing before federal and state courts as well as administrative agencies throughout the Midwest, John defends employers in connection with an array of employee claims including cases alleging employment discrimination based on sex, sexual harassment, race, religion, national origin, and violation of the Family and Medical Leave Act (FMLA), Title VII of the Civil Rights Act, the Americans with Disability Act (ADA), the Age Discrimination in Employment Act (ADEA), and the Missouri Human Rights Act.
 He also handles matters involving wrongful discharge, wage and hour, the National Labor Relations Board, and Occupational Safety and Health Administration (OSHA) claims, including death cases.

-Frequently, John litigates unfair competition matters arising from breaches of non-compete and non-solicit agreements and violations of under the Uniform Trade Secrets Act.
+Frequently, John litigates unfair competition matters arising from breaches of non-compete and non-solicit agreements and violations under the Uniform Trade Secrets Act.
 He regularly secures temporary restraining orders and preliminary and permanent injunctions to prevent businesses from suffering the irreparable harm that would result if their trade secrets were disclosed or their customers were unfairly solicited by former employees.

 John drafts, reviews, and provides state-of-the-art policies, handbooks, and employment contracts.
 Well-versed in best practices, he speaks, writes, and trains employers on how to avoidance discrimination and other claims by employees.